Invasive forest species

 - Prevention and control

-Nonnative organisms that cause a major change to native ecosystems—once called foreign species, biological invasions, alien invasives, exotics, or biohazards—are now generally referred to as invasive species or invasives.
-Invasive species of insects, fungi, plants, fish, and other organisms present a rising threat to natural forest ecosystems worldwide.
-Invasive animals are transferred to ecosystems in which there are no natural predators to keep them from spreading.
-Many species escape into the new environment where they become established, upsetting the ecological balance of the native forest ecosystem.
-Some invasives are competitors or predators of native species, whereas others cause disease.
+Alien species whose introduction does or is likely to cause environmental or economic harm to forests.
+Nonnative organisms that cause a major change to native ecosystems are generally referred to as invasive species or invasives; they also are called foreign species, biological invasions, alien invasives, exotics, or biohazards.
+Invasives that primarily affect forests are termed invasive forest species (Fig. 1).
+In general, invasive species of insects, fungi, plants, fish, and other organisms threaten natural forest ecosystems worldwide.
+For example, invasive animals are often transferred to forest ecosystems in which there are no natural predators to keep them from spreading.
+In other cases, species escape into the new environment, where they become established, upsetting the ecological balance of the native forest ecosystem.
+Some forest invasives are competitors or predators of native species, whereas others cause disease.
+See also: Ecology; Forest; Forest ecosystem; Invasion ecology; Invasive species; Plant pathology

 The content above is only an excerpt.